Diversity Statement

-The faculty and staff within the Missouri State University biomedical sciences (BMS) department are committed to supporting diversity, equity, and inclusion for our students, faculty and staff.
+The faculty and staff within the Missouri State University biomedical sciences (BMS) department are committed to supporting a welcoming and inclusive environment for all students, faculty and staff.

 Initiatives we've taken

-• Continuous realignment of biomedical sciences program requirements based on the evolving requirements of the health programs.
+• Continuous realignment of program requirements based on the evolving requirements of the health programs.

 Share your thoughts

-Please share comments or concerns with the BMS Diversity, Equity, and Inclusion committee by emailing BMSDEIcommittee@live.MissouriState.edu.
+Please share meaningful comments or concerns by emailing BiomedicalSciences@MissouriState.edu.

 • Ethnicity: Cultural background, such as place of birth, language, customs, etc.